pablodiazgutierrez/fast-python-pb/README.md

 This is a very early stage project.
 It works for our needs.
 We haven't verified it works beyond that.
 Issue reports and patches are very much appreciated!

-For example, it only supports strint, int32, int64, double, and sub message members at this time.
+For example, it only supports string, int32, int64, double, fixed32, fixed64, and sub message members at this time.

 ### Pre-requisites: